HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 The value of the next state is a stand-in for the value of the return until the end of the episode.
 We don't need to wait until the end of the episode, but we do need to wait until the next step.

-* The MC target is an estimate of the expected value by averaging samples
+* The MC target is an estimate of the expected value (average of sampled return)
 * The DP target is an estimate because $v_\pi(S_{t+1})$ is not known
 * The TD target is an estimate for both reasons: a sample of the expected value of the reward, and the current estimate of $V_\pi(S_{t+1})$ rather than the true $v_\pi$.

 Like with MC, the update is a sample update, based on a single observed next state, unlike DP's update which is based on the expected value from the complete probability distribution of next states.

-MC targets generally have higher variance while TD(0) targets usually have lower variance.
+MC targets generally have higher variance while TD(0) or one-step TD targets usually have lower variance.

 ### Temporal Difference Error